 Be Mindful in All That You Do and Grateful for What You Have

-Mindfulness for Seniors defines mindfulness as, “a basic human quality, a way of learning to pay wise attention to whatever is happening in the present moment,” and a great way of achieving mindfulness is through meditation.
+Mindfulness has been defined as, “a basic human quality, a way of learning to pay wise attention to whatever is happening in the present moment,” and a great way of achieving mindfulness is through meditation.

 Think about a cold, snowy day.
 You gaze out the window at the falling snow.
 To be mindful is to only observe and enjoy.
 However, what most of us do instead is entertain a bunch of correlating thoughts that go something like this: